realworldocaml/book/book/concurrent-programming/README.md

          'a Deferred.t
 ```

-This looks reasonable enough, but as you can see, the compiler is unhappy.
+This looks reasonable enough, but as you can see, the compiler is
-The issue here is that `bind` expects a function that returns a deferred, but
+unhappy.
+The issue here is that `bind` expects a function that
-we've provided it a function that returns the nondeferred result directly.
-To
+returns a `Deferred.t`, but we've provided it a function that returns
-make these signatures match, we need a function for taking an ordinary value
+the result directly.
+What we need is `return`, a function provided by
-and wrapping it in a deferred.
-This function is a standard part of Async and
+Async that takes an ordinary value and wraps it up in a deferred.
-is called `return`: [return function]{.idx}
+[return function]{.idx}

 ```ocaml env=main
 # return